 The Call for Abstracts is now closed (see Abstracts & Poster tab for more details)

 BSF2019-EU will include an optional Monday pre-conference workshop.
 A Welcome reception, Poster reception and BSF banquet are also planned.
-The optional Monday workshop will start at 11am, with registration at 10:30, and the conference will end Wednesday around 5pm.
+The optional Monday workshop will start at noon, with registration at 11:30, and the conference will end Wednesday around 17:30.
 An optional one-day symposium is scheduled for Thursday.

-(Please hover over bottom border of page 1 to continue to forward to additional pages
+(Please hover over bottom border of page 1 to continue to additional pages)

 Who should attend?
 Anyone interested in understanding and resolving the segregation problems resulting from the blending of dry particulates in the process industries.